valhalla/demos/docs/valhalla_service.md

 * Automobile routes have a limit of 5,000 kilometers.
 * No more than two locations can be provided.

-Send a message if you need higher limits in the meantime.
+Contact routing@mapzen.com if you need higher limits in the meantime.

 ##### Sample Valhalla Route Request